 A. Transactional notifications in eCommerce – Used for merely informing the users and do not necessarily carry a marketing goal.
 For example-

 - Purchase confirmation

 - Order status

 - Product delivery alert

 B. Engagement notifications in eCommerce- Used to retaining the consumers for a prolonged period by keeping them engaged or feeding lucrative messages like offers and discounts.
 Such messages carry both marketing and conversion goals like- getting a sale, converting a lost sale due to shopping cart abandonment.
 For example-

 This is how an interesting abandoned cart messages from Ajio looks like-

 Digital marketers use alerts for promoting their contents like blog post, infographics, survey reports and new articles.
 For example, these creative push notifications will instantly grab an attention and bring traffic to the posted content.

-After eCommerce, travel and tourism industry is the second highest consumer of the push notifications.
+After eCommerce, travel and tourism industry is the second-highest consumer of the push notifications.
 This business sphere provides an array of opportunities for creating effective alerts that attract attention.
-It enables the marketers to go for both types- Transactional and Engagement push notifications.
+It enables marketers to go for both types- Transactional and Engagement push notifications.
 For example,

 - Price drop alerts on hotel and flight bookings